 - Delta Anthology: The Delta Protection Commission is currently collecting historical and cultural materials on the Sacramento-San Joaquin Delta.
 Selections and excerpts from these materials may be published in an anthology for high school and college readers as well as for those interested in learning more about this region’s rich culture and heritage.
 The deadline for submissions has been extended to September 30, 2019.
 See the Delta Anthology page for more information.

 - Delta Voice: Check out Delta heritage stories in the Delta Voice, the Commission’s quarterly newsletter.
-The Spring 2018 Delta Voice (PDF): In this Special Heritage Edition of Delta Voice we shared a few threads from the Delta’s heritage tapestry including the history of Filipino Americans in the Delta, the life and work of Erle Stanley Gardner, recent preservation projects, Ryde Hotel’s unique story, and a look back at the time of the steamers through the lens of historic sunken vessels.
+The Spring 2018 Delta Voice (PDF) was a Special Heritage Edition and includes the history of Filipino Americans in the Delta, the life and work of Erle Stanley Gardner, recent preservation projects, Ryde Hotel’s unique story, and a look back at the time of the steamers through the lens of historic sunken vessels.

 - Delta Heritage Courier

 History of the Program

 The 2009 Delta Reform Act charged the Commission with developing a proposal to protect, enhance, and sustain the unique cultural, historical, recreational, agricultural, and economic values of the Delta as an evolving place (Water Code section 85301).
 The proposal included a plan to establish state and federal designation of the Delta as a place of special significance, which may include application for a federal designation of the Delta as a National Heritage Area (NHA).

 Pending Congressional designation of a Delta NHA, the Commission embarked on the Delta Heritage Area Initiative to advance and elevate recognition of the Delta’s unique values.
 The Delta NHA was established on March 12, 2019.